 We must change the code to overwrite a random slot if none are free, to avoid the kernel crash.

-Programming: Modify the code, to remove the error message, and write the new ehi and elo values to a random TLB slot using tlb_random.
+Programming: Modify the code, to remove the error message, and write the new ehi and elo values to a random TLB slot.
+Use tlb random for that.